 This grand map is printed after one of the earliest English maps of North America by John Senex and notably one of the most detailed, it is the earliest to give an accurate depiction of the Mississippi River.
 The map had not been cleaned for over 50 years and our client was amazed by the clear and crisp results which allowed the original colours of the map to come through.

 This special army cap was restored by our textiles conservator, preserving it for future generations.
 The cap belonged to a member of the 17th/21st Lancers, a cavalry regiment of the British Army which was formed between the world wars.
 The skull and crossbones were reattached and the areas of deterioration were restored.

 A series of several masonic tracing boards came to us for restoration from the Lamb & Lion Lodge which was founded in 1789.
 These boards had heavy staining which took a long time to remove, making it a challenging project for our paintings conservators.
 The end results show a true rejuvenation to these detailed and unusual artworks.

 Tiger vs. Puppy

-This wonderful papier-mâché tiger came to Fine Art Restoration Company at the start of 2020, you can read a full case study about the restoration process here.
+This wonderful papier-mâché tiger came to Fine Art Restoration Company at the start of 2020.
 The nose of the tiger had been chewed away by our client’s new puppy and so we stepped in to make this grand beast complete again.